Brain-Mapping/EPI-graph/README.md

 This is the README for the tool associated with the paper: *************************

-Developed by : Rohith Devisetty, Amsitha MB, Sasi Jyothirmai, Siby Gopinath and Harilal Parasuram
+Developed by : Rohith Devisetty, Amsitha MB, Sasi Jyothirmai, Remya Ajai, Ashok Pillai, Anand Kumar, Siby Gopinath and Harilal Parasuram

 Amrita Advanced Centre for Epilepsy (AACE), Amrita Institute of Medical Sciences, Kochi, Kerala, India.